 Jesus had dinner with his 12 disciples right before he died.
 Noted historian Madeleine Chapman finds out who really deserved to be there.

 As you sit on your couch this Easter Sunday, eating a chocolate egg you know will never fully leave your ageing body, remember the true reasons for the season.
 Death, suffering, betrayal, and children’s joy.
 We all know the vague details surrounding Jesus dying on the cross to save us from sin, but what about the supporting characters?
 Were they cool like Jesus or did they just have nothing better to do with their time?
 No adult has that many friends so some of them must surely have been duds.
-Here, now, at last, is the definitive, canonical ranking of Jesus’s 12 disciples.
+Here, now, at last, is the definitive, canonical ranking of Jesus’s 12 disciples, from worst to best.
 Hallelujah.